ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### ERROR_CODE

-This indicates the error code displaed if a procedure failed when the las JOB was executed.
+This indicates the error code displayed if a procedure failed when the last JOB was executed.
 If succeeds, it is NULL.

 ##### IS_ENABLE

-This indicates the possiblity of job execution in the job scheduler.
+This indicates the possibility of job execution in the job scheduler.

 - T: Executable
 - F: Not executable